dominiksalvet/risc63/doc/registers.md

 ## Control Registers

 The control registers are used for the processor management and configuration, and thus they should not be used in ordinary programs.
-Their major purpose in RISC63 is the interrupt management.
+Their major purpose in RISC63 is the interrupt handling.

 ### Auxiliary Registers (`k0`, `k1`)

 The `k0` and `k1` are auxiliary registers with no hardware dedicated use.
-They are expected to be used during an interrupt to prevent overwriting general purpose registers without previous storing.
+They are expected to be used during interrupts to prevent overwriting general purpose registers without previous storing.

 ### Status Register (`status`)